9 Best Online Brokers for Stock Trading of 2026

 Customer Support

-Fidelity provides 24/7 phone and live chat support, plus access to financial advisors at its nationwide branch locations.
+Fidelity provides 24/7 phone and live chat support, plus access to financial advisors at branch locations across the country.

 Fees